Teach With INFOhio

 3. Explain to students that there are resources or "databases" that focus on one type of resource or on one big subject area.
 Then show students the Grades 6-8 page or the Grades 9-12 page on the INFOhio website.

 5. As a class, develop a possible research question related to the topic of schools making rules about what students can and cannot wear.
-Put your question in the Research Question box in the KWL Finding Chart.
-Then work with students to fill in the "What do I know?" and "What do I want to learn?" boxes.
-Ask students to take another look at the Grades 6-8 page or the Grades 9-12 page on the INFOhio website and list a few resources that seem promising in the "Where can I find information?" box.
+Ask students to take another look at the Grades 6-8 page or the Grades 9-12 page on the INFOhio website and list a few resources to explore.

 6. Demonstrate the kinds of results you get when you type your entire research question in the general web search engine's search box.
 Explain that all search engines, including those specialized search tools, work best when you put only the most important words related to your research question in the search box.

-7. Return to your KWL Finding Chart and brainstorm some good search words and phrases related to your research question.
-Put those words and phrases in the "Search words and phrases to lead me to the information I need" box.
+7. Brainstorm good search words and phrases related to your research question.
 Prompt students to think of synonyms or words and phrases closely related to the research question.

-8. Encourage students to try some of their search words and phrases in the general web search engine, in ISearch, and in another search tool of their choice and make some notes about the kinds of results they get.
-Remind students to keep track of which search words and phrases they used in which tool.
+8. Encourage students to try some of their search words and phrases in the general web search engine, in ISearch, and in another search tool of their choice and make notes about the results they get.
+Remind students to track which search words and phrases they used in which tool.

 9. Ask students to think about and respond to the following questions: